 - Expands the evidence base of effective solutions that reduce disparate social outcomes for families and communities of color; and

-- Ultimately helps ensure that vulnerable individuals in our communities receive the best possible social services so that they do not, at any point, need to enter the child welfare, juvenile justice, or adult justice systems.
+- Ultimately helps ensure that people in our communities receive the best possible social services so that they do not, at any point, need to enter the child welfare, juvenile justice, or adult justice systems.
 This will lessen racial disparities and inequities in those systems.

-If you are interested in learning more about the Data for Equity model, please contact Amy McDonald Cipolla-Stickles.
+If you are interested in learning more about the Data for Equity model, please contact Amy McDonald Cipolla-Stickles, Director of Equity.